facebookresearch/Geographic_Generalization/README.md

       measurements: [<new_measurement_name>]
     ```
-3) Add a python class for a new measurement in `measurements.<measurement_type>.<file_name>.<class>`, inheriting the `Measurement` class. **For a commented and explained example, see the ClassificationAccuracyEvaluation class found in measurements/benefits/generalization.py.** Each measurement object is passed two unique parameters (that you will define in the measurement config) to define the measurement: a logging name, and a list of dataset names.
-The logging name should be used as a *prefix* to identify all logged values for a measurement.
-For example, if your measurement is imagenet v2 performance, a good logging_name would be 'imagenet_v2', so you could log every metric (accuracy, precision) with 'imagenet_v2' as a prefix (imagenet_v2_accuracy, imagenet_v2_precision) and clearly identify grouped values.
-The second parameter for a measurement is dataset_names (example: ['imagenet', 'dollarstreet']).
-You'll use this to define which datasets are used in the measurement, allowing you to load only the needed datasets, rather than the whole library.
-The abstract measurement class constructs the datasets for you and stores them in the self.datamodules property, which are indexed by the dataset names.
-To load one of these datasets with a given name, index the config object with the dataset name (see below, and in ClassificationAccuracyEvaluation example).
-Also, note that the measurement object must return a dict[str: float] of measurements in order to be logged correctly.
+3) Add a python class for a new measurement in `measurements.<measurement_type>.<file_name>.<class>`, inheriting the `Measurement` class. **For a commented and explained example, see the ClassificationAccuracyEvaluation class found in measurements/benefits/generalization.py.** Each measurement object is passed in a list of dataset names (that you will define in the measurement config, as above).
+This list determines which datasets the measurement accesses.
+The abstract measurement class constructs the datasets for you and stores them in the self.datamodules, which is dictionary mapping in the form of {dataset_name: datamdule object}.
+To use the dataset in your measurement, just use this dictionary to access the desired datasets (see below, and in ClassificationAccuracyEvaluation example).  ** Logging: the measurement object must return a dict[str: float], with the key identifying the measurement, followng the convention of <dataset_name>_<property_name>.**

     ```
     measurements.<measurement_type>.<file_name>.py